nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-12-22

+2:30am Completed switching members switched over from s2 sector

+2019-12-21

+3:00pm Supernode 1 is back online.
+One of the five sector antennas (s2) failed to boot up.
+We will switch members over to other sectors later tonight.

 2019-12-20

 7:00pm Issue with Supernode 1 at the moment, affecting Manhattan and Greenpoint.
 We are looking into it